ISISComputingGroup/ibex_developers_manual/Mezei-Spin-Flipper.md

 ### V2

-This is newer hardware which is now in use on LET.
-POLREF plan to eventually also migrate to this hardware, however this has not been done as of September 2020.
+This is newer hardware which is now in use on LET (which has been set back to V1 because of communication issues as of 16/11/2020).
+POLREF plan to eventually also migrate to this hardware, however, this has not been done as of September 2020.

 V2 hardware is assumed by default in the ioc; no special configuration is required to use it.
 It should use the `Mezei flipper` OPI.